SASUKE38/TMLGen/README.md

 - Dialogs Binary File: .lsf file that contains the compiled dialog data.
 Likely located in a subdirectory of the Mods\\<mod name\>\Story\DialogsBinary directory.
 - Dialogs File: .lsj file that contains the raw dialog data.
 Likely located in a subdirectory of the Mods\\<mod name\>\Story\Dialogs directory.
 - Timeline Templates Directory: Not required (will not be present for timelines with no templates).
 Contains the templates a timeline uses.
 Likely located in a Public\\<mod name\>\TimelineTemplates folder and will be named with the timeline's GUID.

+### Batch Generation

+- Source Directory: The directory containing the timeline source files whose TMLs you want to generate.
+Note that only .lsf files whose names do not end with _Scene or _Prefetch are used; all others in this directory are ignored.

 ### Input Examples